neuromorphicsystems/astrometry/README.md

 `solve` is thread-safe and can be called any number of times.

 -   `index_files`: List of index files to use for solving.
 The list need not come from a `Series` object.
 Series subsets and combinations are possible as well.
--   `star_xs`: First pixel coordinate of the input stars.
+-   `star`: iterator over a list of pixel coordinates for the input stars.
--   `star_ys`: Second pixel coordinate of the input stars, must have the same length as `star_xs`.
 -   `size_hint`: Optional angular pixel size range ([SizeHint](#sizehint)).
 Significantly speeds up `solve` when provided.
 If `size_hint` is `None`, the range `[0.1, 1000.0]` is used.
 This default range can be changed by setting `astrometry.DEFAULT_LOWER_ARCSEC_PER_PIXEL` and `astrometry.DEFAULT_UPPER_ARCSEC_PER_PIXEL` to other values.
 -   `position_hint`: Optional field center Ra/Dec coordinates and error radius ([PositionHint](#positionhint)).
 Significantly speeds up `solve` when provided.
 If `position_hint` is None, the entire sky is used (`radius_deg = 180.0`).
 -   `solution_parameters`: Advanced solver parameters ([SolutionParameters](#solutionparameters))